Sarah Lawrence Seminars and Language Courses

 A general panorama of the press and a portrait of French political life allow students to become familiar with the principle political parties in France and to assess the ideological orientations of different newspapers and press reviews.
 A chronological study of the construction of Europe since the end of World War II, from the birth of the European Economic Community to the European Union, will lead to an evaluation of the weight of the Union’s international role as a world power, both politically and economically.
 Finally, the course will analyze French public opinion on the brink of today’s new Europe, and ask questions such as: does the debate surrounding the European Union transcend traditional political divisions?
 Are the French afraid of the idea of Europe?

-Immigration and Multi-Culturalism in France I (1st semester)
+Immigration and Multiculturalism in France (1st semester)

-Immigration and Multi-Culturalism in France II (2nd semester)
+Immigration and Multiculturalism in France (2nd semester)